sanity-io/github-action-sanity/README.md

 # GitHub Action for Sanity.io

-This Action wraps the [Sanity CLI](https://github.com/sanity-io/sanity) to enable common Now commands.
+This Action wraps the [Sanity CLI](https://github.com/sanity-io/sanity) to enable studio deployment from GitHub.

 ## Usage